 Place in hand a product, take a quick selfie, throw together a couple of hashtags and boom, you have yourself an advert.

 The role of online influencer marketing in the last few years has drastically escalated.
 Our modern society has become so accustomed to seeing celebrities and profiles with a large following advertise products and material onto their social media feed.
 It is the norm.
 Audiences, particularly the younger generation, can now be reached on their devices all day, every day.
 The days of TV advertisement and commercials seem to be a thing of the past, with social media adverts now being the medium to generate clicks and interest from consumers.

-However, new changes are now being put into place for influencers online.
+However, new changes are now being put into place for influencers and paid media professionals online.
 No longer can online celebrities simply take the paycheque and ‘secretly’ advertise certain products to their audiences.
 This reference to ‘secretly advertising’ is not meant to make these influencers appear like frontrunners to be the next James Bond, it is simply referring to their tendency to hide the ‘monetary relationship’ between themselves and their paid organisation.
 There is, however, now a bigger emphasis on their responsibility to make it clear that they are in fact advertising.

 What Impact Will This Change Have?